CONVENTIONS

 (h) To care for, and monitor, the content of the IFAA webpage.

-(i) To prepare and organize all matters that are related to the election process of new member societies and Executive Board positions before and during IFAA Congresses (General Assemblies).
+(i) To prepare and organize all matters that are related to the election process of new member societies and Executive Committee positions before and during IFAA Congresses (General Assemblies).

 (j) To liaise with the Secretary responsible for drawing up distribution lists for the IFAA.